Vasalisa the Wise and Baba Yaga the Wild

 Baba Yaga comes dancing, cackling and stomping into our lives when things get too neat and tidy.
 “Stop trying to be so perfect all the time!” she snarls.
 Her house stands on the foundation of four dancing chicken legs.
 Warts, flying cauldrons, dancing chicken feet – Baba Yaga is a tough granny with the appetite of a horse.
 She is the wild mama of all things strange, upside-down and inappropriate.
 Don’t be fooled by her silliness however!
 Baba Yaga is a force to be reckoned with.

 Have you known darkness and death in your life, then you have known Baba Yaga.
 Crisis, death, endings and madness are right up her alley.
 Quite the charming grandmother indeed!
 My advice is to become well acquainted with Baba Yaga instead of trying to run away from her.
-The Crone is a good ally, and despite all the destruction she may cause in our lives she is not evil.
+The Crone is a good ally, and despite all the destruction she may cause in our lives, she is not evil.
 Like a storm, Baba Yaga has a way of shaking and waking things up in our lives.
 She won’t say things pretty – she will tell you the truth.
-And you if you survive her tests then she might just give you a gift, a glowing skull on a stick... a gift that is not to be taken lightly.
+And you if you survive her tests then she might just give you a gift... a gift that is not to be taken lightly.

 Last Sunday I told the story of Vasalisa for a group of women during a full-day rewilding workshop.
 This time, in the end of the story, Baba Yaga presented each woman with a doll, “take this doll, my daughter, and take care of her.
 In return, she will take care of you.”
 Throughout the rest of the day we birthed our wild woman dolls into being, a symbol of our own inner wild nature and a reminder to listen to Her guidance.

 “If ever you should lose your way, ask her for help and she will guide you.”
 But remember – in order for her to help you, then you must take care of her.
 You must mother your wild nature... in your own way!
 What does that mean to you?
-For me, mothering my wild nature means giving time for dancing, singing, drumming and simply being... being alone in the woods, listening to the whisper of trees and watching the clouds... diving into cold lakes and savouring the taste of a real good cup of coffee... spending time with sisters and telling stories by the fire...
+For me, mothering my wild nature means giving time for dancing, singing, drumming and simply being alone in nature, wandering the woods, listening to the whispers of trees and watching the clouds… stargazing, spending time with friends, and telling stories by the fire... among many other things...

 When you mother your wild nature then you mother your soul and give life to your passion, creativity and lust for life.
 Let the fire burn bright and let the river of your wild life flow strong!
 Let the Wild One guide you on an adventure unlike any other...